N.U.in Semester Visa

 Please read and ensure that you understand the following points regarding the visa process of your N.U.in location:

-Citizens of visa-required countries who require visas in advance must apply online for a long stay Study Visa (also called a Type D visa) before arriving in Ireland; some students may also be required to provide their biometric information at a local Irish visa application centre (VAC) or Consulate as part of the visa application process.
+Citizens of visa-required countries must apply online for a long stay Study Visa (also called a Type D visa) before arriving in Ireland; some students may also be required to provide their biometric information at a local Irish visa application centre (VAC) or Consulate as part of the visa application process.

 Applying for an Irish visa requires time, effort, and multiple steps.
 While we will provide guidance on the process, it is ultimately your responsibility to secure your visa in a timely manner.
 Processing times can vary from several weeks to months, depending on the consular authority and your specific situation.
 Please note that you may need to submit your passport for visa processing, which could impact any summer travel plans requiring your passport.
 Please be aware that you will also be responsible for any fees associated with the application, including consular fees, travel expenses, and additional documentation (e.g., background checks or medical certificates).
 Please stay proactive and check your Northeastern email regularly for updates.
 It is imperative not to wait until the last minute to begin the visa application process.